OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - Include a comment that says, 'related to #10' and link to ticket [#10](https://github.com/OHSU-Library/github-tutorial/issues/10)

 ### 3. How to organize issues into Projects and Milestones
+- Create a milestone that is broad enough to be meaningful, but specific enough to be actionable.
+- Set a due date for the milestone (note that specific tasks can not be formally assigned due dates, though you can mention a desired due date in the narrative text of a ticket.
+- Each ticket can only be associated to ONE milestone.

 ### 4. How to create teams of users for specific tasks